This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Making Final Adjustments for Symmetry

-- Stand back from the mirror and tilt your head slowly left to right, watching how your beard alignment flows with your face shape
+- Stand a few feet back from the mirror.
+Slowly tilt your head left, right, and forward, observing how your beard shape aligns with your facial features.

 Maintaining Your Beard and Tidy Up